terrywbrady/UsingAppScript/PITCHME.md

 #HSLIDE
 ##### Example 3C: Call Your Function from the Sheets UI
-- Add the following code to Add Menu to Google Sheets
+- Add Menu to Google Sheets
 ```
 function onOpen(e) {
   SpreadsheetApp.getUi()